Google Sheets Teacher Planbook

 Digital planbooks have gained popularity throughout the years as they allow educators to access, share and collaborate on their lesson plans from any device or location.
-Over the years, I have created my digital lesson plans using a variety of different Google Workspace applications- but Google Sheets is my FAVORITE!
+Over the years, I have created my digital lesson plans using a variety of different Google Workspace applications including Slides, Calendar, and Docs.
+But, once I started using Google Sheets to organize my plans I have been incredibly satisfied with the results.

 Why Google Sheets?

-If you understand the basic functionalities of Sheets such as how to add, hide and merge cells then it easy to create a nice template for your lesson plans!
-Or, click here to make your own copy of my Google Sheets Planbook Template.
+If you understand the basic functionalities of Sheets including how to add, hide and merge cells then it is easy to create a nice template for your lesson plans!
+Or, just try playing around with the one I created.
+Simply click here to make your own copy of my Google Sheets Planbook Template.
 Pro Tip: I use the Crop Sheet Addon to remove extra columns and rows.

 Screenshot of Template (Click to Access)